Felix B. Chang

-Felix B. Chang is a Visiting Assistant Professor and the Director of the Institute for the Global Practice of Law.
-Previously, Professor Chang was Investments Counsel at Fifth Third Bank, where his practice included securities, derivatives, insurance, and private equity.
-Immediately after law school, Chang conducted human rights research in Serbia, Montenegro, and Bosnia on the legal status of immigrants and trafficking victims, through the Belgrade Centre for Human Rights.
-He then practiced with two large Ohio law firms.
+Before entering law teaching, Professor Chang was in-house counsel at a large bank, where his practice included securities, derivatives, insurance, and private equity.
+Immediately after law school, he conducted human rights research in Serbia, Montenegro, and Bosnia on the legal status of immigrants and trafficking victims, through the Belgrade Centre for Human Rights.

 Professor Chang teaches Agency, Corporations, International Business Transactions, Torts, and the U.S. Legal System.